A block-acoustic preconditioner for the elastic Helmholtz equation: Derivation and analysis of the preconditioner

-Now, Theorem \ref{thm:thm} suggests the spectrum of $Z$ from Eq. \eqref{eq:Z} as a better measure for convergence.
-In particular, it manages to encapsulate the influence of the frequency and attenuation, which the commutator fails to detect.
-Even a small commutator --- multiplied by the inverse of $A$ and of $H_p$ --- might lead to a significantly larger $\rho(Z)$, if any of these matrices has near zero eigenvalues.
-It occurs, for instance, for high frequency and low attenuation problems.
-For smooth media, the commutator is typically so small, so we overcome this difficulty.
+Nevertheless, the convergence \emph{is} sensitive to the changes in the mass term, and in some cases it requires special treatment.
+The convergence deteriorates as the frequency grows and improves as the attenuation grows.
+For smooth media, the commutator is typically small enough to overcome near zero eigenvalues in $A$ and $H_p$.
 However, in highly heterogeneous high frequency problems, an additional shift, physically representing an added artificial attenuation, might be necessary for the block-acoustic preconditioner to converge (similarly to its necessity in the context of shifted Laplacian multigrid).
 The additional attenuation shifts the eigenvalues of $A$ and in $H_p$ in the complex plane, hence preventing near zero eigenvalues.
 Nevertheless, we still want to solve the original problem, and the shifted problem acts only as an aid, so a large shift can hamper the convergence and interfere with the scalability.

 To summarize, although it was long ago stated that the commutator does not determine the convergence, to the best of our knowledge, no alternative measure was suggested prior to Theorem \ref{thm:thm} above.
 We note that forming $Z$ is expensive computationally and requires the inversion of $A$ and $H_p$, hence it should not be seen as a predictive tool, rather as an analytical one, which explains the convergence patterns we see in practice.
 Furthermore, although Theorem \ref{thm:thm} is formulated for the specific case of our block-acoustic preconditioner, it gives rise to similar results for other approximate commutator preconditioners, which we leave for future investigation.